Dhakshayini1004/Cpp_Exp1_HelloWorld_BasicCalculator/README.md

 - We call the main function next, it is the entry point of any program in C++.
 We generally used the datatype int along with main function.
 - 'int' is the return datatype of main.
 When the scope of function ends, it returns 0.
 - 'cin' is the input function while 'cout' is the output.
+- If, else are conditional statements that execute a set of insturctions under their scope.
+- If the condition is true, the code under if is executed, if false, the code under else part is executed.

 ### ✅ Part 2: Hello World and Basic Calculator
 - Using 'cout' we print Hello World.
 To print the next sentence in a new line, we may use "\n" or endl.